We Need Diverse Books: Mentorships

 WNDB offers 11 writing mentorships for inspiring writers in picture book text, fiction and nonfiction, middle grade fiction, and young adult fiction, middle grade nonfiction, young adult nonfiction, and illustration.
 The program requires that the chosen mentees communicate with their mentors for a year.
 To be eligible for the writing mentorship a mentee has to either be a diverse writer/illustrator or a writer/illustrator that have a completed draft of a manuscript for children or teens that have a diverse main character or a diverse central subject.
 An illustrator has to have a portfolio and numerous completed samples of illustrations.

 OurStory

 Ourstory is WNDB app is a database resource for kids, teens, parents and educators to help find diverse stories.
 The app offers different levels of subscription to gain exclusive content and materials from authors and illustrators that educators and librarians can include in programs and curriculum.
 OurStory kids is for 12 and younger, OurStory Teens is for 13 and up, and OurStory Pro is for educators.

-Two unique aspects of the app are the "window" or "mirror" feature and that fact that the app does not have a search box.
-The "mirror" or "window" feature stems from an idea that Dr. Rudine Sims Bishop, a librarian.
+Two unique aspects of the app are the "window" or "mirror" feature and that the app does not have a search box.
+The "mirror" or "window" feature stems from an idea of Dr. Rudine Sims Bishop, a librarian.
 She believed that it is important for children to see or "mirror" themselves and culture in the books that they read.
 The OurStory app does not have a search box because the app is made for people to discover new books.